jkominek/adcstudy/README.md

 and analog frontend for my [piano conversion](https://github.com/jkominek/piano-conversion) project.

-There are errors and problems with them, but I'm putting them out because I need to version control them, and I might as well make them available.
+There might be some errors and problems with them, but I'm not currently aware of any issues.

 # please describe the boards